saadmk11/github-actions-version-updater/README.md

           # You need to add JSON array inside a string. e.g: '["actions/checkout@v2", "actions/cache@v2"]'
           # Or, add comma separated values. e.g: 'actions/checkout@v2, actions/cache@v2'
           ignore: 'actions/checkout@v2, actions/cache@v2'
+          # Optional, if set to 'true', the action will only check for updates and
+          # exit with a non-zero exit code if an update is found and update the build summary with the diff
+          # otherwise it will create a pull request with the changes
+          # defaults to 'false'
+          skip_pull_request: 'true'
 ```

 ### Important Note: